shiyis/nlpwshiyi/modules/2c-jax.md

 @def sequence = ["jax"]

-# Automatic differentiation: VJP and More on JAX
+# Automatic Differentiation: VJP and More on JAX

 **Table of Contents**